Building a Stable Ecommerce Checkout Workflow (And How to Do it)

 2. Demonstrate Your Transaction Security

 “I don’t trust the site with my credit card information.”
 In the ecommerce world, it’s easy to dismiss this kind of complaint as technophobia.
-However, when you make a purchase, you want to know that your information is secure.
+However, when you make a purchase, you want to know that your information is secure, and you can further ensure your safety when paying online by using corporate credit cards if you are making larger transactions for work.

 It’s a simple step that’s often overlooked.
 Your payment system is secured by somebody, your site is secured by somebody.
 Display their logos and any accreditations clearly during the purchase process.